grain-lang/grain/stdlib/uri.md

 hasAuthority : (uri: Uri) => Bool
 ```

-Determines whether or not a `Uri` has an authority (i.e. has a host component)
+Determines whether a `Uri` has an authority (i.e. has a host component)

 Parameters: